National Evangelical School (Homs, Syria): School names

-The first name of the school was National College, it was also called Purity and Love.
+The first name of the school was National College. it was also called Purity and Love.

 People in Homs once called it the English School, because it was the only school that conducted classes in English.

 It was also known as the Red Cross Hospital, after the British army occupied it and set the cross at the top of its main building.

-Then it became The National Evangelical School, as a sign of the Church's ownership.
+Afterwards, it became The National Evangelical School, as a sign of the Church's ownership.

 Campus

 The property of the school in Bab Al Sbaa is about 4,000 square meters. it includes 3 buildings each is two floors.
 Each section has its own courtyard or playground.

 The school transports students using six busses it owns and more than 15 rented buses.